biblius/hextacy/README.md

   - db - Enables mongo, diesel and redis
   - ws - Enable the WS session adapter and message broker

-  - diesel - Enables the diesel postgres client and derive macros
+  - diesel - Enables the diesel postgres driver and derive macros
-  - mongo - Enables the mongodb client and derive macros
+  - mongo - Enables the mongodb driver and derive macros
-  - redis - Enables the redis client and cache access trait
+  - redis - Enables the redis driver and cache access trait
-  - email - Enables the SMTP client and lettre
+  - email - Enables the SMTP driver and lettre
 ```

 - ### **db**

   Contains a collection of traits to implement on structures that access databases and interact with repositories.
 Provides macros to easily generate repository structs as shown in the example.

-- ### **clients**
+- ### **drivers**

-  Contains structures implementing client specific behaviour such as connecting to and establishing connection pools with database, cache, smtp and http servers.
+  Contains structures implementing driver specific behaviour such as connecting to and establishing connection pools with database, cache, smtp and http servers.
 All the connections made here are generally shared throughout the app with Arcs.
-Check out the [clients readme](./hextacy/src/clients/README.md)
+Check out the [drivers readme](./hextacy/src/drivers/README.md)

 - ### **logger**

   The `logger` module utilizes the [tracing](https://docs.rs/tracing/latest/tracing/), [env_logger](https://docs.rs/env_logger/latest/env_logger/) and [log4rs](https://docs.rs/log4rs/latest/log4rs/) crates to setup logging either to stdout or a `server.log` file, whichever suits your needs better.

 - ### **crypto**

   Contains cryptographic utilities for encrypting and signing data and generating tokens.